A 5.9 magnitude earthquake hit eastern Afghanistan at about 1:24 a.m. local time on June 22.

 Clean-up, debris removal and waste management

-There will be extensive clean-up required from the immediate effects of the earthquake as well as landslides.
-This will include both homes and other buildings, as well as transportation infrastructure as many mountainous roads are impassable.
+Extensive clean-up was required from the immediate effects of the earthquake as well as landslides.
+This included both homes and other buildings, as well as transportation infrastructure as many mountainous roads were impassable.

 Provision of power and water

 After a disaster, the protection of vulnerable individuals and ensuring access to their basic rights are immediate priorities.
 Gender-based violence, including sexual assault and trafficking of vulnerable individuals, is often a priority concern.
 The protection and security of children are also major concerns.
 Given Taliban rule, the protection of women and girls is critical.
+At least 51% of those affected were women and girls.
 Women are already facing restricted rights to employment and are required to cover their faces.
 Teenage girls are prohibited from accessing formal education.

 Alison Davidian, the Country Representative a.i. for UN Women said: “Women and girls are differentially affected by crisis.
 When their rights to move and work are restricted as they are in Afghanistan, they are disproportionately impacted, especially in accessing food, healthcare and safe shelter.
 As we move forward in addressing the needs of the earthquake-affected population, women humanitarian workers and women led civil society must be at the center of the crisis response.
 This is the only way to ensure the needs and rights of at-risk and crisis-affected women and girls are effectively identified and addressed.”